NoMBe: Influences

-In an interview with Billboard Magazine, NoMBe cited Daft Punk and Gorillaz as major influences on his approach to music production.
-He has also mentioned a wide variety of influences including Red Hot Chili Peppers, Henri Mancini, Bill Withers, N.E.R.D., Stevie Wonder, RJD2, Bonobo, Marvin Gaye, MGMT, Al Green, the Beatles, Radiohead, Toro Y Moi, Unknown Mortal Orchestra, Nile Rodgers, Pete Rock, Quantic, Tame Impala & George Clinton.
+In an interview with Billboard magazine, NoMBe cited Daft Punk and Gorillaz as major influences on his approach to music production.
+He has also mentioned a wide variety of influences including Red Hot Chili Peppers, Henri Mancini, Bill Withers, N.E.R.D., Stevie Wonder, RJD2, Bonobo, Marvin Gaye, MGMT, Al Green, the Beatles, Radiohead, Toro y Moi, Unknown Mortal Orchestra, Nile Rodgers, Pete Rock, Quantic, Tame Impala & George Clinton.

 Personal life

 In July 2020, shortly after the murder of George Floyd by former police officer Derek Chauvin, McBeth was involved in sheltering a group of young protesters after police had opened fire using rubber bullets and teargas at a nearby Hollywood intersection.
 NoMBe, who had been held at gunpoint by police days prior, allowed the protestors to utilize his studio and spend the night.
 The resulting investigation by the West Hollywood Police Department prompted an eviction from his commercial music studio.

-In early 2021, NoMBe moved to Hawaii, where he currently operates a recording studio music studio.
+In early 2021, NoMBe moved to Hawaii, where he operates a recording studio music studio.

 In 2022 he dated actress Sulem Calderon.

 Reception and use in popular culture

-Elton John featured him in Rocket Hour, and Pharrell Williams championed him on OTHERTONE and selected “Can’t Catch Me” as the theme for his HBO documentary series OUTPOST.
-In April 2018, NoMBe released “Can’t Catch Me”, which was selected to be the theme for Pharrell William's HBO docuseries Outpost.
+Elton John featured him in Rocket Hour, and Pharrell Williams championed him on OTHERTONE and selected “Can’t Catch Me” as the theme for his HBO documentary series Outpost.
+In April 2018, NoMBe released “Can’t Catch Me”, which was selected to be the theme for Pharrell Williams' HBO docuseries Outpost.
 NoMBe has had multiple songs featured in the TV series Ballers.
-Other songs followed on Shameless, Ozark, The Mighty Ducks: Game Changers, Marvel’s Cloak & Dagger, The Resident, Ballers, and in Kylie Jenner’s "Life of Kylie".
+Other songs followed on Shameless, Ozark, The Mighty Ducks: Game Changers, Marvel’s Cloak & Dagger, The Resident, Ballers, and in Kylie Jenner’s Life of Kylie.

+Awards and nominations

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.